theronic/eacl/README.md

 If I can find some funding, I am happy to keep working on it and spend some time speeding it up.

-## State of the Project: (Early Alpha)
+## State of the Project: Early Alpha

-The core of the engine is ~400 lines and currently has a slow implementation backed by Datahike.
-It is actively used for access control in the [Bridge](https://www.tradebridge.app/) eCommerce implementation.
+The whole EACL is ~400 lines of Clojure incl. schema.
+The current implementation is slow and backed by Datahike, but used in production for eCommerce access control in [Bridge](https://www.tradebridge.app/).

+# How does it work?

+Schema lives in `clj-eacl/src/data/schema.cljc`.

+The core API functions are in `clj-eacl/src/core.clj`.
+Look under `tx-rule` and `can?`.
+Most of the query construction code is about handling optionality in the rule parameters.

+EACL relies heavily on recursive Datalog rules to support parent-child relationships and constructs rules at runtime.

+# Plan

+ - [ ] Hardcode set disjunction queries against sparse bitfields for speed.
+ - [ ] Think about supporting dynamic tag queries in rule parameters sort of like CSS classes, e.g. something like `(eacl/can? db {:eacl/what $(doors.main)})`

 ## Order of Execution